Have you ever agreed to the terms and clauses without actually reading them?

 Selling Your Home

 Like loan agreements, anyone signing the property sales and purchase agreement must understand it.

 PropertyTalk’s forum discusses a property chain that ends badly with purchaser defaults and substantial financial loss, which could have been avoided with more attention to the agreement.
 However, selling or buying a property is a highly emotive, especially when it’s a home for your family.

 If the price is right…

 Homebuyers can also experience the same single-minded focus.
-The seller accepts the price, and the house can now be mine!
+If the seller accepts the price, is the house now mine?
+No, not until settlement has occurred.

 Sales & Purchase Agreement – a collection of negotiations

 Investopedia eloquently describes the sale and purchase agreement as a collection of negotiations between the buyer and seller.
 When you view it in this light, it’s evident that the price is just one negotiation, and both the buyer and seller need to have their wits about them to get the best deal on all the requirements for the agreement to work successfully.

 Over the years there have been revisions to the real estate sales agreement.
 Most countries regulate real estate sales to prevent fraudulent activity and misunderstanding of the obligations of both parties.